INTRODUCTION TO FITTING TRUCK AND BUS TYRES

 STORAGE AND HANDLING

-• Well away from any object that might penetrate the rubber (metal spike, wood, etc.).
+- Well away from any object which might penetrate the tyre (metal spike, wood, etc.).

-- When storing for short periods (up to 4 weeks), tyres can be stored horizontally, one on top of another, on wooden pallets.
-However, stack height must not exceed 1.2 metres.
-After 4 weeks, the position of the tyres in the stacks should be reversed.
-When fitted on rims, tyres should be stored inflated in an upright position or in a single layer on storage trolleys.
+– For short term storage (up to 4 weeks) tyres can be stacked horizontally, one on top of another, on wooden pallets but the height of the stacks should not exceed 1.2 metres.
+After 4 weeks, the tyres should be re-stacked, reversing the order of the tyres.
+When fitted on rims, tyres should be stored inflated in an upright position or in a single layer on shelf racks.

-- For long-term storage, tyres should be stored upright in a single layer on storage trolleys with at least 10cm clearance above the floor.
+– For long term storage, tyres should be stored upright in a single layer on shelf racks with at least 10cm clearance above the floor.
 To avoid deformation, it is advisable to rotate them once a month.

-- Tyre tubes should either be slightly inflated, dusted with talcum and placed in the tyres, or stored deflated in small stacks of no more than 50 cm in the compartments of storage trolleys with a level bottom.
-Slatted palettes are not suitable as they might apply pressure at particular points.
+– Tyre inner tubes should either be slightly inflated, dusted with talcum and placed in the tyres or stored in a deflated condition in small stacks max.
+50cm – in the compartments of shelf racks with a level bottom.
+Slatted pallets are not suitable since they might apply pressure at particular points.

-- If tubes are supplied by the manufacturer in cardboard boxes or wrapped in film, they should be left in these because the packaging provides some protection against contamination, oxygen and the effects of light.
+– If tubes are supplied by the manufacturer in cartons or wrapped in film, they should be left in these because the packing provides some degree of protection against contamination, oxygen and the effects of light.

-- Flaps should preferably be placed with the tubes inside tyres, but if stored separately they should be laid flat on shelves free from contamination, dust, grease and moisture.
-Never hang them – this can cause deformation and elongation.
+– Flaps should preferably be placed with the tubes inside tyres, but if stored separately, they should be laid flat on shelves free from contamination, dust, grease and moisture.
+Never suspend them – this can cause deformation and elongation.

 B. When handling tyres and accessories, operators must: